Ontario Highway 17: Bypasses and upgrades

 Although the route into and out of Sault Ste.
 Marie has remained generally the same, Highway 17 has been rerouted through the city numerous times.
 In addition, to the east of the city, the route has been redirected onto a four lane at-grade expressway around Echo Bay.
-As recently as 2022, local government has reached out to the provincial government to revisit possibilities of creating a much needed bypass around Sault Ste.
+As recently as 2022, local government has reached out to the provincial government to revisit possibilities of creating a bypass around Sault Ste.
 Marie—however this plan has long been stalled by the MTO and provincial government, largely due to the high cost of construction and uncertain demand; there has also been no environmental impact assessment to date.